 With this in mind, it is critical to get feedback on a strategy from many different audiences: those who are tasked with implementing, those whose processes are affected, and even clients who would be directly impacted.

 When you take the time to think about all parties affected by your strategy within an organization, and how to bring them into the conversation —success will follow, I guarantee it, as long as you take what you learn to heart.

 Not only will you get viewpoints they may never have gotten if you hadn’t invited more perspectives to the table, but the relationships formed from those conversations will also be enriched for the better.

 The bottom line is that people matter.
 It’s easy to take an incredible team for granted and assume they grasp every aspect of the strategy, just because you do.

 Taking the time and effort to have the right conversations, with the right people and the right time isn’t always easy, but making an effort will pay dividends in the long run.

 Interested in learning more about how to transform your leaders into better versions of themselves?
-In this blog post, Stacey discusses easy steps a leader can take to challenge the status quo and start getting the business results they crave.
+In this blog post, our president discusses easy steps a leader can take to challenge the status quo and start getting the business results they crave.